Curriculum Vitæ - Duncan Galloway

 RESEARCH INTERESTS

-I am the Monash PI of the Gravitational-wave Optical Transient Observatory (GOTO) project, with the goal of building a network of optical telescopes to respond to gravitational wave detections by the Advanced Laser Interferometric Gravitational-wave Observatory (aLIGO) Accreting binaries are also candidate gravitational wave sources, which may be detectable by aLIGO.
-I carry out optical and X-ray observations to improve the measured system parameters, which can lead to more sensitive searches for gravitational waves.
+I am the Monash PI of the Gravitational-wave Optical Transient Observatory (GOTO) project, which operates a network of optical telescopes to respond autonomously to gravitational wave detections by the Advanced Laser Interferometric Gravitational-wave Observatory (aLIGO) as well as gamma-ray bursts detected by Fermi and Swift.

 EMPLOYMENT